Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups

-En route to proving Theorem~\ref{thm:bipartite}, we treat the $K(\pi,1)$-conjecture for all 3-dimensional hyperbolic type Artin groups, except a single example. \begin{thm}(=Corollary~\ref{cor:3hyperbolic}) Let $W_\Gamma$ be a reflection group acting properly on $\mathbb H^3$ by isometries, with a finite volume fundamental domain.
-Assume $W_\Gamma$ is not $[3,5,3]$.
-Then the $K(\pi,1)$-conjecture holds true for the associated Artin group $A_\Gamma$. \end{thm} Here $[3,5,3]$ denotes the Coxeter group whose Dynkin diagram is a linear graph with three edges, such that consecutive edges are labeled $3,5,3$.
+Here $[3,5,3]$ denotes the Coxeter group whose Coxeter diagram is a linear graph with three edges, such that consecutive edges are labeled $3,5,3$.
+This remaining group has some exceptional feature and will be treated separately in \cite{HP} along with other classes.
+Section~\ref{subsec:fill 6-cycle} also implies new results in dimension 4, with some restriction on the shape of the fundamental domain.

-For general hyperbolic type Artin groups, the most fundamental classes are the Lann\'er and quasi-Lann\'er groups.
-A hyperbolic type Artin group is \emph{Lann\'er} if the action of the associated Coxeter group has a fundamental domain being a compact simplex, and is \emph{quasi-Lann\'er} if the associated Coxeter group has a fundamental domain being a non-compact finite volume simplex.
-A Dynkin diagram is Lann\'er (or affine or quasi-Lann\'er) if the associated Coxeter/Artin group satisfies the same property.
-We use $A_\Lambda$ to denote the Artin group with Dynkin diagram $\Lambda$.
+\begin{thm}(=Corollary~\ref{cor:quasilanner}) Let $W_S$ be a Coxeter group acting properly on $\mathbb H^n$ by isometries with its fundamental domain being a finite volume non-compact simplex.
+Suppose $n\le 4$.
+Then the $K(\pi,1)$-conjecture holds for the associated Artin group $A_S$. \end{thm}